Saberhawk09/PCS-Portable-Comm-Server/README.md

 Once we had everything hooked up via Ethernet, all the file sharing worked and we never had a single issue with networking or the rest of the event.

 Needless to say I was annoyed.
 Not just at Windows, but at myself for assuming it would work properly and not planning ahead.
 Well the lessons from that mistake have evolved into this project.

+The goal of this project isn't to replace commercial networking equipment, it's to build a communications appliance specifically tailored to amateur radio Field Day, emergency communications exercises, and other portable operations.